-The RAIF Law creates a new type of unregulated fund which has many of the features of the regulated specialised investment fund (SIF) or the investment company in risk capital (SICAR) but which is not directly subject to the supervision of the local Luxembourg supervisory authority - the CSSF.
+The RAIF Law creates a new type of unregulated fund which has many of the features of the regulated specialised investment fund (SIF) or the investment company in risk capital (SICAR) but which is not subject to the supervision of the local Luxembourg supervisory authority - the CSSF.

-The attractiveness of the RAIF lies in its unregulated nature as it gives the possibility to any promoter to benefit from a flexible product in a timely manner while at the same time benefitting from the fact that it is managed by a fully authorised and supervised alternative investment fund manager.
+The attractiveness of the RAIF lies in its unregulated nature as it gives the possibility to any promoter to benefit from a flexible product in a timely manner by avoiding the CSSF approval whose duration is uncertain and varies depending on the level of complexity of the contemplated structure.